Chip My Dog – A FREE microchipping service provided by Dogs Trust

-The most important reason for microchipping is to enable a lost or straying dog to be returned promptly to its owner.
+The most important reason for microchipping is to enable a lost or stray dog to return promptly to its owner.
 Permanent identification has a number of advantages over the use of a collar and tag.
-Some dogs are not left with their collar on at all times and dogs stolen from owners’ premises are likely to have their collars removed if they are wearing them at the time.
+Some dogs do not have their collar on at all times, and dogs stolen from owners’ premises are likely to have their collars removed.
 Permanent identification is effective at all times and is impossible to alter and extremely difficult to remove.
 Other benefits include:

 - The ability to rapidly identify a stray or lost dog and return it to its owner, so reducing kennel time.

-- Rapid return allows local authority officers to emphasise to the dog owners concerned that straying is not acceptable, the intention being that this education will lessen the likelihood of a dog straying again and reinforce the responsibilities of the owners under animal welfare legislation.
+- Rapid return allows local authority officers to emphasise to dog owners that straying is not acceptable.
+This education will lessen the likelihood of a dog straying again and reinforce the responsibilities of the owners under animal welfare legislation.

-- All puppies being traceable to their breeder thereby helping reduce the problem of puppy farming and lessening the incidence of infectious disease and inherited defects from which many of these dogs suffer.
+- All puppies can be traced to their breeder.
+This helps reduce the problem of puppy farming and lessens the incidence of infectious disease and inherited defects from which many of these dogs suffer.

 - Deterrent to dog theft.